 Photo Novatrans in Voies ferrées No. 207.

-This last photo shows, among other things, details of a bogie, with its safety devices, passive or active (limit switch).
-The spreader doesn’t seem to be able to handle ISO containers (no corner lock is visible on the frame).
+This last picture shows details of a bogie, with its safety devices, passive or active (limit switch).

 For information, on my scan, the corresponding resolution is six pixels per inch.